PavelPZ/riverpod_navigator/README.md

 ### Code simplification

 Subsequent examples are prepared with simpler code:

 - using the functional_widget package simplifies widgets typing
 - some code is moved to common dart file

-A modified version of the previous example is here: [simple_modified.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/simple_modified.dart).
+A modified version of the first example is here: [simple_modified.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/simple_modified.dart).

 ### Async navigation and splash screen